getsentry/sentry-java/docs/usage.rst

 **Note:** The following page provides examples on how to configure and use Sentry directly.
 It is **highly recommended** that you use one of the :ref:`provided integrations <integrations>` if possible.
-You can use Sentry's static API, as shown below, in addition to an integration in order to do things like record breadcrumbs or set the current user.
+Once the integration is configured you can *also* use Sentry's static API, as shown below, in order to do things like record breadcrumbs, set the current user, or manually send events.

 Installation
 ------------